We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Now that you’ve identified your floor finish, the next step is to choose the appropriate hardwood floor cleaner.

 Floors Protected By Surface Finishes

-Surface finishes don’t allow water to absorb easily so it’s safe to use most water-based cleaning solutions.
+Surface finishes don’t allow water to penetrate, so it’s safe to use most water-based cleaning solutions.

 The product I recommend for floors with surface finishes is Bona Hardwood Floor Cleaner (see on Amazon).
-It comes in a spray bottle making it easy to apply evenly while keeping the amount of moisture in check.
-You can also by a larger tank to refill it.
+It comes in a spray bottle, making it easy to apply while keeping the amount of moisture in check.
+You can also buy a larger tank to refill it.

-To learn more about why I recommend Bona Hardwood Floor Cleaner, check out our in-depth review that covers how it’s used, what it’s made of, it’s key benefits, what customers complain about the most.
+To learn more about why I recommend Bona Hardwood Floor Cleaner, check out our in-depth review that covers how to use it, what it’s made of, it’s key benefits, what customers complain about the most.

-Alternatively, Bona makes a really great microfiber mop that comes with their cleaner and spray functionality built-in.
-You simply pull the trigger below the handle to wet the floor as you mop.
+Alternatively, Bona makes a great microfiber mop that comes with their cleaner and spray functionality built-in.
+All you have to do is pull the trigger below the handle to wet the floor as you mop.
 It’s super popular and is very affordable on Amazon.

-The tricky part is that your floor may actually look great after cleaning it with water and vinegar/lemon/tea once but experiments have shown that repeated use will degrade the finish and lead to serious damage.
+The tricky part is that your floor may look great after cleaning it with water and vinegar/lemon/tea once, but experiments have shown that repeated use will degrade the finish and lead to severe damage.

 Floors Protected By Penetrating Finishes